UEFA.com fonctionne mieux avec d'autres navigateurs

 Group H: Türkiye, Croatia, Ukraine, Hungary, Lithuania

-Türkiye won 1-0 against Ukraine and 2-1 in Lithuania in November and lead the way a point ahead of Croatia, who have a game in hand and defeated Lithuania 4-0 at home and Hungary 2-0 away.
-Ukraine are six points off second place while Croatia host Türkiye on 31 March.
+Türkiye won 1-0 against Ukraine and 2-1 in Lithuania in November and lead the way a point ahead of Tuesday hosts Croatia, who have a game in hand.
+Ukraine are six points off second place but can close the gap on Friday when they play Lithuania before visiting Hungary on Tuesday.

 Group I: Austria, Belgium, Denmark, Belarus, Wales

 Just four points separate the five teams at the halfway stage, with Austria, Belgium and Denmark level at the top.
-In November's games, Austria beat Belgium 1-0 and Denmark prevailed 1-0 in Belarus, who themselves had beaten Wales 3-0.
-Belarus are three points behind the leading trio and one in front of Wales.
+Belarus are three points behind the leading trio and one in front of Wales, who they face on Friday when Austria play Belgium.

 Belgium celebrate scoring in Wales